 We additionally compare against prior work on imitating TAMP~\citep{mcdonald2022guided} on the Robosuite~\cite{zhu2020robosuite} PickPlace task, which involves picking and placing four fixed objects: a milk carton, a soda can, a cereal box and a piece of bread, into separate bins.
 In contrast to PickPlaceFour, Robosuite PickPlace can be solved with top-down, axis-aligned grasps due to the simplicity of the object geometry.
 However, the initial configurations are more challenging as all the objects are placed together in the same bin.
 We generate 25K demonstrations of the task using our system.
 As we show in Table~\ref{table:guided-tamp-compare}, \method achieves favorable results to Guided TAMP (90\% vs. 88\%) without requiring access to privileged state information, a fixed set of ground actions or online supervision.

-We now evaluate \method on more difficult manipulation tasks that require obstacle awareness and precise control as well as additional skills such as the ability to manipulate doors.

-\textbf{\method can solve tasks requiring obstacle awareness and skills beyond pick-and-place.} We evaluate \method and the baselines on the single-task datasets, Shelf-1 and Microwave-1.
-On Shelf-1, \method and BC-MLP are able to grasp and then place the object in the middle rung of the shelf at high success rates of 91\% shown in Table~\ref{table:shelf_microwave}.
+\textbf{\method can also solve tasks requiring obstacle awareness and skills beyond pick-and-place.} On Shelf-1, \method is able to grasp then place the object in the middle rung of the shelf at high success rates of 91\% shown in Table~\ref{table:all multitask}.
 On Microwave-1 \method outperforms the baselines by nearly 10\%, achieving 86\% success rate overall.
 This is likely because \method is able to better fit the data in the multi-step manipulation regime, as noted in the prior section.
-The results on the Shelf and Microwave tasks demonstrate that our system can train policies to perform more complex motion generation behaviors beyond top grasping and learn an additional skill, door pulling.
+The results on the Shelf and Microwave tasks demonstrate that \method can learn to solve difficult manipulation tasks that require obstacle awareness and the ability to manipulate articulated objects.